 As you can see, despite being the first in the series, Pokémon Generation I made sure there was a lot to do.
 Even when you wanna take a break from all the Gym battling, you have plenty to keep you busy.
 Get to it!

-The Final Word“A world of dreams and adventures with Pokémon awaits!
+“A world of dreams and adventures with Pokémon awaits!
 Let’s go!”

 As I’ve said several times throughout this review, Pokémon Generation I was an excellent beginning.
 It laid the groundwork for one of the most beloved franchises of all time, and though it’s a little rough around the edges now, it still holds up remarkably well in my opinion.